 While the system is not infallible, and common sense should still be followed, the system will be an important tool for enhancing safety of University sanctioned activities involving students, employees and visitors.
 All of the partners are confident that this system (if its warnings are responsibly heeded) will substantially reduce the chances of a lightning related tragedy occurring at these sites.

-The ThorGuard system installed consists of a “Base Station” (Sensor) and Transmitter located at the Student Recreation Center with 3 remote horn assemblies (Jack Christensen Track the Ropes Challenge Course and the University Tennis Courts).
+The ThorGuard system installed consists of a “Base Station” (Sensor) and Transmitter located at the Student Recreation Center with 3 remote horn assemblies (Jack Christensen Track and the University Tennis Courts).
 The sensor constantly monitors atmospheric conditions within a 2-mile radius of the sensor that can cause lightning and sends a signal to the horn assemblies when a danger threshold is passed.
 The horn assemblies then sound a “red alert” alarm (a strobe light on the assembly begins intermittently flashing, and one - 15 second long blast from the horns is sounded in all directions that can be heard approximately 700 yards away) to warn people at the sites to seek appropriate shelter for the duration of the red alert period.
 All outdoor activities must cease during red alert periods to protect all users of these sites.
 Appropriate shelter includes surrounding buildings, automobiles/trucks, and when one of those is not available - dense woods or low-lying areas.
 However, if the conditions appear unsafe and a red alert alarm has not sounded common sense should be your guide and activities should still cease despite the absence of a ThorGuard warning.